sajibsrs/notes-on-c/readme.md

 #### Classics
 Books listed here are classics.
-They are considered the best so far but unfortunately they are extremely outdated.
-Some of the topic and method might not be even relevant, deprecated or removed.
+They are considered the best so far, but unfortunately they are extremely outdated.
+Some of the topics and methods might not be relevant, deprecated or removed.
 They are mostly published 30-50 years ago (some more or less).

 | Title                                | Edition  | Year       | Author(s)                             | Audience | C Version      |
 | ------------------------------------ | -------- | ---------- | ------------------------------------- | -------- | -------------- |